Learn

 One thing to consider is not overloading your dog with too much exercise, especially if it is a senior dog.
 Irish Wolfhound puppies require time for their bodies to fully mature.

-Dog owners should limit the number of walks they take their puppy to not overstress their joints.
+Owners should limit the number of walks they take their puppy so as not to overstress their joints.
 The Irish Wolfhound puppy can be entertained with a chew toy to help them get through teething.

 A lack of exercise can lead to destructive behavior from a dog.
 An Irish Wolfhound that is not receiving enough exercise becomes bored and more likely to chew up furniture, scratch surfaces, or bark and whine excessively to alleviate its boredom.